ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Get the offset between plies and reference surface.

 * **Parameters:**
-  - visible: Object(s) defining visible scope
+  - visible: Object(s) defining visible scope.
   - selected: Selected object(s) for ply-wise evaluations.
 * **Returns:**
   Resulting n-dimensional array of arrays with the ply-offset vectors for each node within the object/ply-selection: